jirikostiha/godot-sharp-some/src/GodotSharpSome.Drawing2D/readme.md

 ## Godot Sharp Drawing 2D

-Is set of extensions for custom 2D drawing in Godot engine.
+Is set of extensions for custom drawing in Godot engine version 3.3 and higher.